hazmei/docker-motioneye/README.md

 You may set your own directory for motioneye settings and data as well as the host port `docker run -ti --device=/dev/video0 -p <host_port>:8765 -v <host_motioneye_setting_dir>:/etc/motioneye -v <host_motioneye_data_dir>:/var/lib/motioneye hazmei/motioneye`

+## Building docker image from Dockerfile
+1. Download the Dockefile configuration into the pi.
+2. Make sure docker is installed. (look under prerequisite on how to install docker)
+3. Run the following command `sudo docker build -t <repo>/<buildname> .`